Fast relaxation of the random field Ising dynamics: Bound on the operator norm of the covariance matrix

 \end{Prop}

 Theorem~\ref{thm:trace} follows immediately from Eq.~\eqref{eq:bd_trace_gamma} and Proposition~\ref{prop:bound_gamma}.
 It remains to prove Proposition~\ref{prop:bd_product} and Proposition~\ref{prop:bound_gamma}.
+Behind the construction leading to the bound~\eqref{eq:bound_gamma} is a desire to optimize the tradeoff between the number of terms $\delta_t(u_i,\ell_i)$ we keep in the product appearing in~\eqref{eq:trace_TV} and how large we are allowed to take the radii $\ell_i$.
+The larger the $\ell_i$'s, the smaller these individual terms are in expectation, but the fewer of them we can have in a finite domain $\Lambda$ because of the separation constraints~\eqref{eq:cond_elli}.
+We detail a specific construction in the proof of Proposition~\ref{prop:bound_gamma} which mimics a peeling procedure: Each vertex $(u_i)_{i\ge 2}$ contributes by a constant to the overall sum~\eqref{eq:trace_TV} due to $\WSM$, leading to the term $C_0^p$ in the final bound, and $u_1$ contributes by $|\In|=N$.
+The term $p!$ arises from all possible orderings in this peeling.

-In the proof of Proposition~\ref{prop:bd_product} we crucially rely on a monotonicity property with respect to $t$ of the expected total variations $\E[\delta_t(u,\ell)\,|\, h]$.
+Next, in the proof of Proposition~\ref{prop:bd_product} we crucially rely on a monotonicity property with respect to $t$ of the expected total variations $\E[\delta_t(u,\ell)\,|\, h]$.
 More precisely, the process $t \mapsto \delta_t(u,\ell)$ is a super-martingale.
 As we will see, this is a consequence of the $\FKG$ inequality.
 We state and prove the result in a slightly more general setting:

 Let $G=(V,E)$ be a finite graph, and fix an arbitrary external field $h=(h_u)_{u\in V}$.
 We let

 where $J_{uv} \ge 0$ for all $(u,v) \in E$.
 We make the dependence of the external field explicit by writing $\langle \, \cdot \, \rangle_{h}$ as the Gibbs average when the external field vector is $h$.
 Note that the Gibbs average with respect to the corresponding stochastically localized measure is $\langle \, \cdot \, \rangle_{h+y_t}$.